Curse of Ham: Racism and slavery

 The historian David Whitford writes of a "curse matrix" which was derived from the vagueness of Genesis 9 and interpreted by racialists to mean that it mattered not who was cursed or which specific group of people the curse originated with, all that mattering being that there was a vague reference to a generational curse that could be exploited by those seeking to justify their actions against black people, such as Southern slaveowners.

 Pro-slavery intellectuals were hard-pressed to find a justification for slavery and racism within Christian theology which taught the belief that all humans were descendants of Adam and they were therefore one race, possessed with equal salvation potential and deserving to be treated as kin.
 The curse of Ham was used to drive a wedge in the mythology of a single human race, as elite intellectuals were able to convince people that the three sons of Noah represented the three sects of Man and their respective hierarchy of different fates.
-Leading intellectuals in the South, like Benjamin Morgan Palmer, claimed that white Europeans were descended from Japhet, who was prophesied to cultivate civilization and the powers of the intellect by Noah, but Africans, being the descendants of the cursed Ham, were destined to be possessed by a slavish nature which would be ruled by base appetites.
+Leading intellectuals in the Southern United States, like Benjamin Morgan Palmer, claimed that white Europeans were descended from Japhet, who was prophesied to cultivate civilization and the powers of the intellect by Noah, but Africans, being the descendants of the cursed Ham, were destined to be possessed by a slavish nature which would be ruled by base appetites.

 Some were dismissive of the "Asiatic Japhethites" since they engaged in industries "fitted to the lower capacities of our nature".
 Others re-interpreted the African descendants of Ham as sympathetic victims, suffering at the hands of Romans, Saracens, Turks and finally, Christian nations who "engaged in the iniquity of the slave trade".
 Philip Schaff believes this constituted historic prophecy, which is fulfilled gradually.

+In the 19th and 20th centuries, the ideology of Social Darwinism was used to subjugate people.
+During the age of New Imperialism, Social Darwinists exploited what they saw as "lesser breeds without the law" by "superior races".
+However, Christian missionaries, who saw all humans as descending from Adam and Eve, "were ardently opposed to slavery" and worked for its abolition.